-As the name says: 45 places where you can learn to code online, for absolutely free.
-The mega list is broken down into sections including HTML and CSS, the command line, Python, and more.
+As the name says: this is a list of 71 places where you can learn to code online, for absolutely free.
+The mega-list is broken down into sections including HTML and CSS, the command line, Python, and more.

 This article features 17 in-person and online organizations where women can learn to code.
 It even has a special section for girls (that is, those in high school and middle school).

-In this guest post by Lee Hughes, the differences between learning on Team Treehouse and Udemy are considered.
+In this guest post, Lee Hughes considers the differences between learning on Team Treehouse and Udemy.
 Lee covers the pros and cons to each platform.

-Taken from the LTCWM advice column, this short article discusses where graphic designers can learn how to code.
-It takes into consideration more design-related platforms.
+Taken from the LTCWM advice column, this short article discusses where graphic designers can learn how to code on more design-related platforms.

 …EVEN MORE “Where to learn” resources